Cosmetic Dental Bonding in Boston

 Dental bonding is primarily a cosmetic treatment used to address a wide variety of issues for patients:

-- Incorrect length teeth: Do you have one or more teeth that appear shorter than the surrounding ones?
+Incorrect length teeth: Do you have one or more teeth that appear shorter than the surrounding ones?
 If so, you’ll no doubt have noticed that it affects your ability to chew correctly, or may cause speech defects.
 Another issue that can stem from incorrect length teeth is they often result in a gap-toothed look.
-Fortunately, this is a cosmetic dental problem that can get resolved by Dental Partners of Boston.
+Fortunately, this is a cosmetic dental problem that can be resolved by Dental Partners of Boston.
+When a patient comes to us with a tooth, or teeth, with incorrect lengths, after an examination, we will discuss and determine the best course of treatment for each tooth.
+A solution might be to contour the gums so more of the tooth shows when you smile.
+We might apply a composite resin and build the tooth to a length that fits your smile.
+Placing a veneer might also be an option.
+Together, we will find what will work for you.

 How Does Dental Bonding Work?